Euler-like modelling of dense granular flows: application to a rotating drum: Abstract

 \section{Abstract}

-General conservation equations are derived for 2D dense granular flows within the Boussinesq approximation.
-Assuming that forcing and dissipation equilibrate on average, the relationships between local granular temperature, vorticity and stream function are shown to be characterized by two functions.
-Once these two functions are known, the whole velocity and temperature fields can be deduced.
-We checked these predictions on steady surface flows in rotating drum simulated through the Non-Smooth Contact Dynamics methods.
-Also, we briefly discuss some possible ways to derive these two functions using statistical mechanics.
+{General conservation equations are derived for 2D dense granular flows from the Euler equation within the Boussinesq approximation.
+In steady flows, the 2D fields of granular temperature, vorticity and stream function are shown to be encoded in two scalar functions only.
+We checked such prediction on steady surface flows in a rotating drum simulated through the Non-Smooth Contact Dynamics method.
+This result is non trivial because granular flows are dissipative and therefore not necessarily compatible with Euler equation.
+Finally, we briefly discuss some possible ways to predict theoretically these two functions using statistical mechanics. \PACS{ {47.57.Gc}{Granular flow} \and {47.10.-g}{General theory in fluid dynamics} \and {83.80.Fg}{Granular solids} } }